Plays

 Charlie: I won!

-Charlie: I prefer to kick arse, feeling strong….
+Charlie: I prefer kicking arse, feeling strong….

 Charlie: So whàt!